Reminder after hip replacement. Life with a new hip joint. Going down the stairs, everything in reverse order

 Owner and responsible for the site and content: Afinogenov Alexey.

-Your comments and questions to the doctor:
+Your comments and questions for the doctor:

 Victor | 07/06/2019 at 19:43